wadhamite/virus-align/README.md

 # Extract genes from multi-sequence file
 > Charlotte Houldcroft & Krishna Kumar

-# Code to extract open reading frames (ORFs) from a multiple sequence alignment
-# It works by taking an MSA and removing all - from the reference sequence (must be top of file)
-# It then matches the refseq to the refseq CDS for a given ORF and extracts that region from all the sequences in the MSA, thus producing a gene-by-gene 'chunked' MSA
+The python script extracts open reading frames (ORFs) from a multiple sequence alignment.
+It works by taking an MSA and removing all - from the reference sequence (must be top of file).
+It then matches the refseq to the refseq CDS for a given ORF and extracts that region from all the sequences in the MSA, thus producing a gene-by-gene 'chunked' MSA

 ## Installation instructions